5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Haswell-Broadwell.md

 - Generate new Serials with [**GenSMBIOS**](https://github.com/corpnewt/GenSMBIOS) or [**OCAT**](https://github.com/ic005k/OCAuxiliaryTools/releases)

 #### When Upgrading from macOS Catalina or older
-Since macOS Catalina and older lack the virtualization capabilities required to apply the VMM Board-ID spoof, switching to a supported SMBIOS temporarily is mandatory in order to be able to install macOS Ventura.
+Since macOS Catalina and older lack the virtualization capabilities required to apply the VMM Board-ID spoof, switching to a supported SMBIOS temporarily is mandatory in order to be able to install macOS Ventura or newer.
 Otherwise you will be greeted by the crossed-out circle instead of the Apple logo when trying to boot.
 So adjust the `SystemProductName` (under `PlatformInfo`) accordingly.

 **Supported SMBIOSes**: